SouvikNandi1/disunicx2021/README.md

 *   **📥 Integrated Download Manager**: A built-in page (`disunic://downloads`) to manage all your downloads, with support for pausing, resuming, and canceling.
 *   **📜 Rich History Page**: A full-featured, searchable history page (`disunic://history`) to easily find pages you've visited.
 *   **🔄 Automatic Updates**: The browser automatically checks for new releases on GitHub and prompts you to download the latest version.
+*   **🔖 Bookmarks Bar with Folders**: A fully functional bookmarks bar is now available.
+You can add bookmarks and organize them into nested folders for better organization.
+It can be toggled from the main menu.
 *   **🛠️ Developer Tools**: Includes essential developer features like "View Page Source" and "Inspect Element" (opens in a new tab).
 *   **➕ Extra Features**:
     *   Save pages directly to PDF.